riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 ## 2. Set your Astra DB environment variables

+For this section, copy your Astra DB Token.
+If you need to create one, you can do that here:

+<<createToken>>

 For our new Python project, we're going to use two environment variables: `ASTRA_DB_TOKEN` and `ASTRA_DB_SECURE_BUNDLE_LOCATION`.
-Copy the token from the CSV file you downloaded from astra.datastax.com.
-Run the below command to set it as an environment variable.
+Copy the token and run the below command to set it as an environment variable.

 ```bash
 export ASTRA_DB_TOKEN="AstraCS:qFDPGYOURASTRADBTOKENf15fc"
 ```

 You will also need to create an environment variable containing the location of your (downloaded) secure bundle.
+If you have not downloaded your secure bundle yet, you can do that here:

+<<downloadSCB>>

+This should download it to your `~/Downloads` directory.
+Feel free to copy it somewhere else if you like, but just make sure to refer to its location as shown here:

 ```bash
 export ASTRA_DB_SECURE_BUNDLE_LOCATION="/Users/yourusername/securebundledir/secure-connect-bundle.zip"